mystsoftware/myst-help-center/myst-management/artifactory-ssl/README.md

 There are many options to add the arguments to Maven.
 [Maven documentation](https://maven.apache.org/guides/mini/guide-repository-ssl.html)  has information.
 Here are three options.

-Add a flag to the Maven `settings.xml` so Maven is aware of the truststore to use.

 ##### Option 1 - Java cacerts

-Go to your $JAVA_HOME/jre/lib/security/cacerts and specify the
+Go to each Linux host and import the Myst certifcate into `$JAVA_HOME/jre/lib/security/cacerts`

 ##### Option 2 - .mavenrc